Susan and I have lots of favorite Cape May restaurants so I’ll divide them by price. You can pick a splurge spot or a more modest dinner.

 301 Beach Avenue, (609) 884-6088

 I didn’t know where to put this restaurant in the list.
 The price is is ridiculously low and the food is great.
 You’d pay more at a diner or even McDonalds if you are hungry.
 Yet the food is delicious and nicely presented in an attractive room.
-We used to go there when it was a luncheonette run by the present owner’s father.
+We used to go there when it was a luncheonette run by the present propretr’s father-in-law.
 The next generation, John Karapanagiotis, took it over and remodeled it into a cozy, low-key restaurant.
 The staff is unfailingly friendly and gracious.
 The first courses are large, delicious and beautifully plated.
 A variety of bruschettas, falafels, or humuses are typical starters.
-Main courses feature lamb chops, crab cakes, and various other dishes, accompanies by Greek or caesar salad.
+Main courses feature lamb chops, crab cakes, and various other dishes, accompanied by Greek or Caesar salad.
 The style is Mediterranean (with an accent on the Greek).
 From Leith Hall – walk to the beach, turn right and go three blocks to Perry Street.

 Lucky Bones Backwater Grille